Kat632/P2-Play-Your-Cards-Right/README.md

 ## **Code Validation Issues**

 When validating the HTML code, an issue was revealed in that you cannot have a type="" in an audio tag.
 This has now been removed.

+During Accessibility Testing, I discovered that the betting input requires a label tag.
+Issue fixed by wrapping "Place Your Bet:" with label tags.

 ## **Peer Code Review**